Haikp/LearnOpenGL/06_Camera/README.md

 # Contents of this Branch
-## Not finished yet, just thoughts on the module
+## Thoughts on the Module
+At this point, I have yet to go through the entirety of the module.
 Cameras feels like its quite a big stepping point in OpenGL, and I do think its one of the more exciting modules being that I get to finally "interact" with what I've created.
 However, I feel like I should take the time to brush up on geometry again.

 Theres a point in the module where we make the camera rotate in a circle, looking at the world space origin.
 The code in itself is straight forward, but I really struggled with trying to understand how the x axis moving along the values of sine and the z axis moving along the values of cos would result in a circle.
 This seems like something thats very simple, but I simply forgot about it.
 Haven't touched geometry in years.
 If I'm having a hard time with this, I should probably review a bit before continuing.
 This really shouldn't take too long unlike how I spent a few days with linear algebra since I was fairly confident in my geomtry skills years ago, but who knows something might go wrong in reviewing.

-## Step 1 of working through the module, done
+## Module is Now Completed
 So the amount of content absorbed in this module was quite a lot in my opinion, and I'm writing this now in attempt to digest what I just read through.
 Usually I would complete the exercises first, but this time around lets just swap it for the sake of learning and organization.

 Things Covered This Module (in no particular order):